 What to wear:

 Swim suit, sunblock, and sunglasses.
-Optional (secure) hat and UV protectant swim top aka rash guard, are also a good idea for the fair skinned.
+Optional (secure) hat and UV protection swim top aka rash guard, are also a good idea for the fair skinned.

 VIP Adventures provided us with a locked dry case to store items while we were out on the water.